Type of microwave: Combination air fryer, convection oven, and microwave

 We also made handy use of a couple of the oven’s other presets, like the popcorn feature, the chocolate and butter melting (which is more handy than you’d think!), and the “pizza” setting, which reheated a couple of delivery slices to a perfect crispness.
 We baked a few pans of brownies that came out well, too and found that the oven left the edges perfectly crispy.

-As far as performance, we only had a few drawbacks, really.
+As far as performance, we only had a few drawbacks.
 First, if you’ve never had a convection oven or air fryer, you might find it a little hard to get used to the whooshing air sound that comes with the cooking process.
 It’ll turn into background noise after a couple of bakes, and at only about 56 dB, it’s less noisy than your average dishwasher, but still, it’s louder than a traditional oven.
-The “done” music is fully adjustable, as well, so you can set that to be as loud or as quiet as you’d like.
+The “done” music is also fully adjustable, so you can set that to be as loud or as quiet as you’d like.

-Secondly, while the Combi Wave is pretty big (We tested ours in a mid-century ranch house with a galley-like kitchen, and it took up a shocking chunk of our counter space), it’s still not big enough to cook two things at once, meaning you won’t be able to, say, throw a chicken on the top rack while you heat up a tray of fries down below.
+Secondly, while the Combi Wave is pretty big (We tested ours in a mid-century ranch house with a galley-like kitchen, and it took up a shocking chunk of our counter space), it’s still not big enough to cook two things at once, meaning you won’t be able to, say, throw a chicken on the top rack.
+At the same time, you heat a tray of fries down below.
 This oven only has one cooking surface, meaning you’ll have to pick and choose how and what you want to cook at any given time.

 One note about that counter space issue while we’re thinking about it: While we thought the Combi Wave felt pretty large in our home kitchen, almost no buyers online seem to have that issue, and most say it fits perfectly in their more modern spaces.
 Our advice is to just measure first and make sure you have a sense of how big the oven will be compared to your room.